fragile-item-move

 Vehicle Preparation and Loading

 • For those moving items personally, ensure the vehicle’s interior is clean and free of any debris that could damage the cargo.
-Load the most fragile items last, so they can be unloaded first, and ensure they are securely positioned to prevent shifting during transport.
+Load the most fragile items last, Fragile Item Move, so they can be unloaded first, and ensure they are securely positioned to prevent shifting during transport.

 Driving and Handling